ericrogler/Green-Book/Z004ab_Management_Scaling_Operations.md

 According to the U.S. Department of Defense on Army organization, there are similar breakpoints/upper limits like the previous chapter.
 A squad goes up to about 16 soldiers, a platoon about 44 soldiers, a company about 120-200 soldiers, and a battalion about 400-1000 soldiers (U.S. Department of Defense, n.d.).

+**If there's any one lesson you should take away from here: emotional regulation is essential.** There are times you get *punished* and things go completely in flames because one person did one tiny thing due to an emotional outburst.
+It affects decision making, communication, your abilities, and so much more.

+As for another reason why emotional regulation is important: it further establishes your presence and authority as a leader and person.
+If you're calm and chill while everyone else is panicking, people are appreciative and show more respect towards you; the person who handles themselves and knows what they're doing.

 ### **How does this relate to Teaching/Instruction?**

 The material in this chapter may be foreign to many people, so I have to write far more context than usual.
 Here are some examples between classroom management and milsim management to consider as you're reading along.

 **Communications**
-- Soldiers use voice and radio nets, whereas a class may use hand signals and structured discussion formats.
+- Soldiers use spoken voice and radio nets, whereas a class may use hand signals and structured discussion formats.

 **Scaling Challenges**
 - A teacher can manage smaller classrooms and groups of students, while a squad leader can manage everyone in their squad.